 - 300gms of dory, flounder, snapper, cod or bass three times a week

-Krill for the thrill of youth and vigour – Pharmacy Strength Krill Oil 1500 mg
+Krill for the thrill of youth and vigour – High Strength Krill Oil 1500 mg

 If you want to keep your youth and vigour; the way you move, support your mental clarity/focus and cardiovascular health, and support healthy cholesterol levels then Krill Oil Euphausia Superba is a supplement you should consider.
 Many ask, “Is there a difference between Krill oil and fish oil?”
 Both are just Omega 3 essential oils, right?
 Both provide vital EPA and DHA.
 There are similarities between the two supplements, but what are the benefits that Krill has that Fish oil doesn’t?